josephlei/jjl-website/_posts/2015-06-13-tips-and-tricks.markdown

     (**READ**: `space` `space` `asterisk` `space` enteryourtexthere) YES it is very exacting
 * Change permissions with `chmod 700 filename` using octal notation or permission +/-/= notation
 * Rename a file by moving it within the same directory i.e. `cp file-x file-y` will rename file-x to file-y
+* Markdown headings must be separated by a new line, otherwise the 2nd heading markdown won't take effect